 Returning to reality after a holiday can feel like putting on a wet swimming costume, especially if you have a mountain of washing to do, an overflowing inbox and you’re expected in work the following day.
 After years of experiencing the post-holiday blues, I decided to implement a few things to soften the blow.
 So, today I’m sharing a few tips to help you to glide seamlessly back into daily life!

-If you have the time it’s good to tidy your home and make sure everything is in order before you depart.
+If you have some spare time it’s good to tidy your home and make sure everything is in order before you depart.
 On your return, you’re more than likely to have a few household chores to do so why not make things easy for yourself by having everything else in order.
 That way you can put your feet up, make yourself a Pina Colada and pretend you’re still sat on a balcony enjoying the sunset!

 After a holiday and a change of scenery, it’s easier to see things more clearly.
-So why not take a step back to appreciate the joyful things in your life.
+So why not take a step back to appreciate the joyful things in life.
 Whether it’s your family and friends, the beauty of nature or even your morning coffee.
-Breathe, be present and take a moment or two to be grateful of the here and now.
+Breathe, be present and take a moment or two to be grateful for the here and now.

 Editing photographs, listening to the music you enjoyed while you were away or even using the perfume you bought will take you back to that happy place.
 Although we shouldn’t spend our lives reminiscing, I think a little daydreaming is good for the soul.
 I’ve certainly imagined myself back on the beautiful island of Mykonos when it’s raining outside.

 6. Plan a new adventure

 Try to fill your days with joy by doing the things you love.
 And if you’re feeling the post-holiday blues you could plan a fun day out or even another holiday!
 Focusing on a new experience or adventure can help you to push through the more challenging days.

 Thanks for stopping by.
 I hope you have a blissful day!